michaelalfaro/200-r-bootcamp/index.md

 - If you are new to R and/or programming, have a look at [A Beginner's Guide to R](http://link.springer.com/book/10.1007/978-0-387-93837-0), Ch 1,2,3,5,6. **.
 This book is focused on the R environment and not on statistics and can be a handy reference when you find yourself cursing at R's idiosyncrasies....

+### How do I turn my stuff in?

+Two ways!
+**I have version control working**
+Paste the address to your github repository [here](http://tinyurl.com/bootcamp-repos).

+**Version control make Hulk mad!!!**
+Paste and email associated with your Dropbox account [here](https://tinyurl.com/bootcamp-db-emails).
+Then, once I invite you to the folder, create a subfolder with your assignments.

 ###Schedule